Take Action: Get Help

 Ask for help if breastfeeding is difficult.

-Talk to your doctor, nurse, or lactation counselor if you have pain in your nipples or any other problems.
-Ask for help so that you and your baby get the most from breastfeeding.
+Talk to your doctor, nurse, or lactation counselor if you have pain or any other problems.
+Ask for help so that you and your baby can enjoy breastfeeding.

 Give your baby vitamin D.